Peugeot 208 review

 About the Peugeot 208

-Peugeot has some terrific small cars in its back catalogue, most notably the Peugeot 205, a huge success across Europe in the 1980s and ‘90s.
+Peugeot has some terrific small cars in its back catalogue, most notably the Peugeot 205, a huge success across Europe in the ‘80s and ‘90s.
 The company went off the boil a bit thereafter, and although Peugeot has produced respectable numbers of subsequent cars, nothing has hit the spot in quite the same way.
-Part of the problem has been a lack of design flair, which the brand has done a lot to address in recent years.
+Part of the problem has been a lack of design flair, which the brand has worked hard to address in recent years, especially with cars like the latest 208.

 Used - available now